DerekCresswell/GameDesign11/2 Dice Game/6 BasicGame.md

 #### Structure

-Now that we've got that plan let's start implementing it.
+Now that we've got that plan lets start implementing it.
 We will simply use `if else` statements to decide on the damage.\
 The main thing we need to consider with this bit of logic is the order to do it in.
 If we lay out our if statements right we can make them simpler and faster.\
 Let's get the structure down.